 While it is possible that your movie will be a break out hit, it is more likely that your movie will end up as one of the many titles in Amazon, iTunes, Hulu and NetFlix.
 As a result, what filmmakers need to know about Video On Demand is pretty simple.
 Your movie will not succeed without an audience.
 And you will not source an audience without including a solid sales and marketing strategy in your business plan.

-A few months back I took on the role as the Director of Operations at a VOD aggregator called Distribber.
-This experience has allowed me to gain insights on emerging trends video on demand distribution and also see first hand how some filmmakers are embracing this new movie business.
+Previously, I served as the Director of Operations at a VOD aggregator called Distribber.
+This experience allowed me to gain insights on emerging trends in video on demand distribution and also see first hand how filmmakers embrace this new movie business.

 As your business shifts from filmmaker to film distributor, it is important to know that your video on demand distribution strategy will usually be comprised of three models, including Transactional VOD, Subscription VOD, Ad Supported VOD.
 The following provides basic overview what filmmakers need to know about VOD: